CSCfi/csc-user-guide/docs/cloud/pouta/images.md

 ### Ubuntu-18.04 LTS
 Some like chocolate, some like strawberry.
 This is the choice for those that do not want to use CentOS.
-Note that Ubuntu-18.04 is that one image that has `ubuntu` as the default username instead of `cloud-user`, since it was the first image type we started to provide directly from the upstream.
+Note that Ubuntu-18.04 has `ubuntu` as the default username instead of `cloud-user`, since it was the first image type we started to provide directly from the upstream.

 ### Ubuntu-20.04 LTS
-We will provide Ubuntu-20.04 LTS images which is the latest in Ubuntu image family for who do not want to use CentOS.
+Ubuntu-20.04 LTS image, included in Pouta, another one from Ubuntu image family for those who do not want to use CentOS.
 Note that like Ubuntu-18.04, Ubuntu 20.04 also has `ubuntu` as the default username instead of `cloud-user`.
 This is the another image type we started to provide directly from the upstream after Ubuntu-18.04.